In my family, we show love for each other in the typical ways you might expect—hugs, I love you‘s, and playing our favorite games together.

 But Here’s the Problem With Love Songs for Kids

 Most love songs aren’t all that kid-friendly.
 Often, love song lyrics are clearly about the romantic love of a couple.
-I’m guessing playing “When a Man Loves a Woman” for your kid probably isn’t the effect you’re going for.
+And I’m guessing playing “When a Man Loves a Woman” for your kid probably isn’t the effect you’re going for.

 Plus, many love songs’ lyrics are flat-out not appropriate for kids.

-Obviously, you would never want to play an overtly risqué love song for your child, but a lot of love songs have at least a line or two that could create an uncomfortable moment when you play them for your child and you’re both paying very close attention to the lyrics.
+Obviously, you would never want to play an overtly risqué love song for your child, but a lot of love songs have at least a line or two that could create an uncomfortable moment when you play them for your child and you’re both paying close attention to the lyrics.

 But here’s the real kicker when it comes to love songs for kids: The songs that are specifically made for kids tend to be so saccharine you can’t help but cringe, and they often sound like they could be the theme song to an obnoxious kids’ TV show.
 Swinging wildly to the other end of the spectrum, the songs written about a parent’s love for a child are typically so slow they could put you right to sleep.